d2l-ai/d2l-book/demo/examples/markdown.md

 ## Citations

 First put your bib file at somewhere.
-All references will be displayed on the place it inserted in HTML.
+All references will be displayed on the place where it inserted in HTML.
 But in PDF, all references will be moved to end of the document.
+Then we can cite a paper through `:cite:`.
+Multipel papers can be separated by commans (note there should be no space)

 ```

 The breakthrough of deep learning origins from :cite:`krizhevsky2012imagenet` for...

+Two keys together :cite:`he2016deep,devlin2018bert`...

 :bibliography:`../refs.bib`
 ```

-Then we can cite a paper through `:cite:BIB_KEY:`.
-For example:

 The breakthrough of deep learning origins from :cite:`krizhevsky2012imagenet` for computer vision, there is a rich of following up works, such as :cite:`he2016deep`.
 NLP is catching up as well, the recent work :cite:`devlin2018bert` shows significant improvements.

+Two keys together :cite:`he2016deep,devlin2018bert`.
+Single author :cite:`mitchell80`, two authors :cite:`Newell81`

 ## References